 In June 2016, the FASB issued ASU 2016-13, Measurement of Credit Losses on Financial Instruments, which has subsequently been amended by ASU No. 2018-19, ASU No. 2019-04, ASU No. 2019-05, ASU No. 2019-10, and ASU No. 2019-11.
 The objective of the guidance in ASU 2016-13 is to allow entities to recognize estimated credit losses in the period that the change in valuation occurs.
 ASU 2016-13 requires an entity to present financial assets measured on an amortized cost basis on the balance sheet net of an allowance for credit losses.
 Available-for-sale and held to maturity debt securities are also required to be held net of an allowance for credit losses.
 For public business entities, this standard is effective for fiscal years beginning after December 15, 2019.
-For smaller reporting companies, the standard is effective for fiscal years beginning after December 15, 2022, including interim periods within those fiscal years.
+For smaller reporting companies, the standard is effective for fiscal years beginning after December 15, 2019.
+For smaller reporting companies, the standard is effective for fiscal years beginning after December 15, 2019.
+For smaller reporting companies, the standard is effective for fiscal years beginning after December 15, 2019.
+For smaller reporting companies, the standard is effective for fiscal years beginning after December 15, 2019.
+Standard years.
 Early adoption is permitted.
 The Company is currently evaluating the impact this standard will have on its consolidated financial statements and related disclosures and will adopt the guidance on January 1, 2023 as permitted for smaller reporting companies.